SSCI, is pleased to offer the 2017 Pharmaceutical Solids Pharmaceutical Training Courses

-An all-inclusive, value-packed fee covers this two day course, where you will be learning from the experts, including our solid state chemistry scientist and, renowned IP specialist, Eyal Barash.
+An all-inclusive, value-packed fee covers this two day pharmaceutical training course, where you will be learning from the experts, including our solid state chemistry scientist and, renowned IP specialist, Eyal Barash.
 They are among the knowledgeable SSCI professionals who will bring you up to date on the latest advances in solid state chemistry, with a focus on solid state chemistry ideas, issues, language and methodologies to enable faster drug development.
 Take advantage of this learning opportunity that will explain why it’s so important to design stable drug products early in the process.

 Pharmaceutical Solids: Essential Knowledge and Advanced Concepts

 -Patrick Tishmack, PhD – Director, Analytical Method Development and Biochemical Analysis

 -Eyal Barash, JD, Chief Patent Counsel to SSCI